The Best Holographic Sights

 While the 512 is great for the price, it’s important to clarify that the Holosun HS510C is our best budget pick because its price is much lower than the 512.
 We have a full review of the HS510C if you’re interested.

-The Holosun HS510C is not technically a holographic sight.
+The Holosun HS510C is not technically a true holographic sight.
 Still, it builds off the holograph design to produce an open emitter sight at a much lower price point than other brands, while pairing red dot technology with the durability of a holographic sight.

 One potential issue with the Holosun is fewer daylight brightness settings.
-While not a massive flaw, if you often find yourself shooting in bright, direct sunlight (desert shooting in Arizona comes to mind) you may get a more washed out reticle than you’d like.
+While not a massive flaw, if you often find yourself shooting in bright, direct sunlight (desert shooting in Arizona comes to mind) you may get a more washed-out reticle than you’d like.